topaz1008/canvas-particle-system/README.md

-HTML5 Canvas Emitter Based Particle System
+An Extendable Emitter Based Particle System
 ==========================

-A live demo can be found [here](https://topaz1008.github.io/canvas-particle-system/).
+A live demo can be found [HERE](https://topaz1008.github.io/canvas-particle-system/).

-You can click the mouse anywhere to add a new emitter.
+The demo have many emitter types and some more explanations about this.

 Running
 ---------